 All interns receive in-person supervision with their supervisors on-site at a regular time (weekly for primary supervision and biweekly for secondary/group supervision).
 On occasions where the regular face-to-face meeting is not possible during a given week (e.g., due to illness of either party, etc) and an alternative on-site meeting time is not possible, a supervisor and supervisee may elect to conduct supervision utilizing video chat or the telephone.
 Additionally, telesupervision or phone supervision is acceptable when a supervisee requests additional support from a supervisor at a time when the supervisor is not on-site (e.g., discussing an urgent clinical matter with a supervisor outside of the regularly scheduled supervision hour).
 This modality of supervision will only be utilized on infrequent occasions, rather than becoming a primary modality of supervision, and may not account for more than 20% of the total supervision by any supervisor during the training year.
-Supervisors maintain full professional responsibility for clinical cases discussed when utilizing telesupervision or phone supervision on a given week.
+Supervision on a given week.
 All telesupervision and phone supervision must be conducted while both the supervisor and the supervisee are in located in a private space (i.e., alone in an office or other room with a door) to protect the privacy of the supervisee and confidentiality of any clients discussed.
 If requested by either the supervisor or supervisee, training on the use of video chat will be provided by the agency's IT Department.